melodyxchen/2024-/README.md

 ## Folder Descriptions

 - `Preprocess/`: Scripts for processing documents before retrieval.
   - `parsing.py`: Handles pdf parsing of financial and insurance documents.
+Embedding model: bce-embedding-base_v1.
   - `index.py`: Manages document indexing and stores the indicies with node references.
 - `Model/`: Scripts for running recursive retrieval.
   - `retriever.py`: Implements the retrieval and reranking of documents based on queries.
+Reranker:maidalun1020/bce-reranker-base_v1

 - `requirements.txt`: Specifies the packages required to run the project.